knowsuchagency/knowsuchagency.github.io.old/content/post/blogging-with-hugo-and-jupyter-notebooks.md

 At minimum, this recipe assumes you have a hugo site already generated as described in [their documentation](https://gohugo.io/overview/quickstart/).

-1. Make sure you're using Python 3 and have jupyter, fabric3, and watchdog installed in your environment. `pip install jupyter fabric3 watchdog`
+1. Make sure you're using Python 3.
+You can use a package I wrote to quickly bootstrap your project for use with Jupyter notebooks. ``pip install hugo_jupyter; hugo_jupyter --init``
 2. Copy the [fabfile](https://github.com/knowsuchagency/knowsuchagency.github.io/blob/src/fabfile.py) I'm using to generate this same page on my github repo to the root of your hugo project
 3. Create a `notebooks` directory in the root of your project where your jupyter notebooks will be.
 4. As you create new notebooks, edit the notebook metadata to include the `front-matter` hugo needs to render posts.